 Alongside the survey, further qualitative insights were gained from semi-structured interviews with senior stakeholders.
-These interviews took place in 2023 with leaders from within NCC adult social care (n=5) and with Carers Matter Norfolk partner organisations (n=2).
+These interviews took place in 2023 with leaders from within the Council adult social care (n=5) and with partner organisations (n=2).
 Interviews were digitally recorded, transcribed and thematically analysed using NVivo software.
-The reflections of senior stakeholders can be viewed alongside those captured in the professional survey, and they provide more qualitative depth in offering perceptions and understanding of the role and contribution of Carers Matter Norfolk to supporting carers in Norfolk.
-We do not identify individual interviewees, but quotes are attributed to NCC leaders by the designation of 'L' and numbered 1 to 5.
+The reflections of senior stakeholders can be viewed alongside those captured in the professional survey, and they provide more qualitative depth in offering perceptions and understanding of the role and contribution of the Service to supporting carers in Norfolk.
+We do not identify individual interviewees, but quotes are attributed to Council leaders by the designation of 'L' and numbered 1 to 5.
 While those with partner organisations are labelled 'P' and numbered 1 to 2.